Teaching support from the UK’s largest provider of in-school maths tuition

-Cognitive Load Theory In The Primary Classroom: How I Wish I’d Taught Maths (1)
+Cognitive Load Theory In The Classroom: How I Wish I’d Taught Maths (1)

-Clare Sealy breaks down the essentials of cognitive load theory, an understanding of which underpins much of what we know from cognitive science can improve teaching and learning in school.
+Clare Sealy breaks down the essentials of cognitive load theory and how insights from cognitive science can improve teaching and learning in primary schools.

 If you’re short on time, just download the How I Wish I’d Taught Maths Crib Sheet which takes all the key points from all 6 blogs in a condensed form.